sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 The
 [configStripe.js](https://github.com/sharetribe/web-template/blob/main/src/config/configStripe.js)
-file includes all countries supported by the Flex Stripe integration.
+file includes all countries supported by the Sharetribe Stripe integration.
 The list of countries is used during the Stripe onboarding process.
 In most cases, no changes are required to this file.